DearCM1/South-Island-Recipes/Recipes/Chicken and Mushroom Risotto.md

 1. Sweat the onions in a pan of melted butter until soft.

-2. Add mushrooms and continue cooking.
+2. Add mushrooms and garlic and continue cooking.

 3. Once mushrooms are soft, add rice and cook until translucent.